phaustin/quantecon-example/book/docs/python_by_example.md

 The disadvantage is that, in a long program, these two lines might be separated by many other lines.

-Then it\'s harder for readers to know where `sqrt` came from, should they wish to.
+Then it's harder for readers to know where `sqrt` came from, should they wish to.

 ### Random Draws